-carbon footprint are consistent across both divisions.
+carbon products that are built to last and providing customers with visibility of their both divisions.
 Extending product life is a subject solely relevant to HSS Operations.

 We recognise that our operations and procurement decisions have an impact on society and the environment.
 Addressing sustainability issues in our supply chain strengthens our reputation as a brand and ensures compliance with new supply chain regulations.